sinaptia/solid_telemetry/README.md

 #### Example

 Let's say you want to track how many orders are created in your e-commerce app.
 You can do it in two different ways.
-You can store the measured value in the database or lookup the information every time the metrics are displayed. **Be careful**, this could slow down the metrics page significantly.
+You can store the measured value in the database or lookup the information every time the metrics are displayed. **Be careful**, looking up the data every time the metrics are displayed could slow down the metrics page significantly if they're not efficiently enough.

 ```ruby
 class OrdersMetric < SolidTelemetry::Metrics::Base